Academic Talks

 • ‘The Management of State Violence’.
 The Politics of Theory, University of Aegean, Mytilini, Greece.
 June 11–12, 2007.

 • ‘The Management of State Violence’.
 Department of English, University of Edinburgh, UK.
 October 26, 2007.
-Invited speaker.

 • ‘Foucault’s Political Ontology’.
 Department of Philosophy, University of Hull, UK.
 October 9, 2007.
-Invited speaker.

 • ‘Foucault on Freedom’.
 A book panel on Foucault on Freedom, Society for Phenomenology and Existential Philosophy (SPEP), 45th Annual Meeting, University of Philadelphia, USA.
 October 12–14, 2006.